 There are several factors to consider, including that the risks of hormonal contraception increase for women age 50 and over.
 If you are older than 50, your regular doctor will be best suited to help you safely navigate your contraceptive needs.

-If you are a smoker, have certain medical conditions, or are currently taking certain prescription medicines, we may advise you not to take the oral contraceptive, as well.
+If you are a smoker, have certain medical conditions, or are currently taking certain prescription medicines, there may be contraceptives that aren’t medically appropriate for you as well.
 Nurx offers a variety of options for birth control, and we’ll discuss these with you if your situation poses a concern.

 Where Nurx Provides Services

-Nurx is available to ~70 percent of the US population.
-And while Nurx isn’t available everywhere – yet! – because telemedicine laws differ between states, you can send an email to email@example.com and you’ll be notified when Nurx is in your state.
+Nurx is available in 30 states and Washington DC, and delivers birth control to military addresses.
+We cover more than 90 percent of the US population.
+And while Nurx isn’t available everywhere – yet! – because telemedicine laws differ between states, you can send an email to [email protected] and you’ll be notified when Nurx is in your state.

-If you’re ready to take the next step in your health care and start ordering birth control pills online, visit Nurx and speak with a medical professional today.
+If you’re ready to take the next step in your healthcare and start ordering birth control pills online, visit Nurx and connect with their medical team today.

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.